Unveiling the Greatest Common Factor (GCF) of 40 and 15: A Deep Dive into Number Theory

 The most fundamental method for finding the GCF is through prime factorization.
 Prime factorization involves breaking down a number into its prime factors – numbers that are only divisible by 1 and themselves.
 Let's apply this to 40 and 15:

 Now, we identify the common prime factors and their lowest powers.
+But the lowest power of 5 present in both factorizations is 5¹.
 Both 40 and 15 have 5 as a prime factor.
-The lowest power of 5 present in both factorizations is 5¹.
-Therefore, the GCF of 40 and 15 is 5.
+Because of this, the GCF of 40 and 15 is 5.

 Method 2: Listing Factors